Effect of Eu doping and partial oxygen isotope substitution on magnetic phase transitions in

-Based on this similarity between the role of chemical and isotope composition for the spin-state transition and for the transition to the ferromagnetic state at a smaller Eu content, we propose a theoretical explanation of the isotope effect in these transitions.
+Based on this similarity between the role of chemical and isotope composition for the SST and for the transition to the ferromagnetic state at a smaller Eu content, we propose a theoretical explanation of the isotope effect in these transitions.
 We investigate the corresponding changes and estimate the relevant parameters using the {\it ab initio} band structure calculations.
-These results together with the analytical model allow us to explain the observed behavior.
+These results together with the analytical model allow explaining the observed behavior.
 In particular, the isotope effect both in the spin-state and ferromagnetic transitions is interpreted in terms of the change in the corresponding widths of the $d$ bands occurring due to the electron-phonon renormalization, which depends on the atomic masses of the respective isotopes.

 All this demonstrates once again that the oxygen isotope substitution is a powerful tool for revealing salient features in the behavior of strongly correlated magnetic oxides.